-The City of Milwaukee Health Department currently recommends that families who live in homes with lead service lines or plumbing and have pregnant, breastfeeding women, and children under the age of six in the home, especially bottle-fed infants, use a drinking water filter certified to remove lead.
-The Health Department also recommends that all children be tested three times before the age of 3.
-Children ages 6 months to 3 years are at greatest risk for lead exposure because of their rapid growth and development, along with their increasing mobility and hand-to-mouth activity.
+Families who live in homes with lead service lines or plumbing and have pregnant, breastfeeding women, and children under the age of six in the home, especially bottle-fed infants, should use a drinking water filter certified to remove lead.
+Children should be tested for lead in their blood three times before the age of 3.

 Address beginning with North

 (as in N. 50th St. or N. Booth St.)

 Address beginning with West

 Master List of all properties (A compilation of the four lists above, in an Excel document)

 These are lists of properties with a meter installed in the building and an active billing account that have a lead service line from the water main to the curbstop.
 In most cases, if this city-owned section is made of lead, the property owner's side of the service line connecting the curb stop to the water meter also is made of lead.

 We do not have records of the material used for the privately-owned portion of the water-service line or even whether the material on the private side has been changed.
 It is likely the material used on the private portion is the same as the material used on the public side of the water service line.
 Some properties, such as those in the former Town of Lake area, are not included here because the information was not available at the time service was moved to the Milwaukee Water Works.
 We update this database as lead service lines are replaced.
 Please call Customer Service if you replaced your lead service line during or before 2016.